 After graduating from the university or reaching an employable age, a graduate’s or first-time employee's next journey is securing government IDs such as Philhealth, HDMF/Pag-ibig, Social Security System and BIR Tax Identification Number (TIN).
 Hope they will not be overwhelmed.
 Currently, there are commendable efforts being exerted by barangays and local municipalities to exempt them from paying certification fees, at least.
 Unfortunately, they must have the patience as there will be application forms to fill out, documents to photocopy and a long queue in some offices.

-In this article, we will focus on getting the BIR TIN for fresh graduates.
+In this article, we will focus on the following:

 As per Sec.
 236 (i) of the Tax Code, “Any person, whether natural or juridical, required under the authority of the Internal Revenue Code to make, render or file a return, statement or other documents, shall be supplied with or assigned a Taxpayer Identification Number (TIN) to be indicated in the return, statement or document to be filed with the Bureau of Internal Revenue, for his proper identification for tax purposes.”